 ARC kits can be bought directly from their website, as well as in Target stores around the country.
 It is currently listed on Amazon, but at the time of writing is out of stock.
 You can see if it is available now by clicking here.

 Can I replace or recharge the battery on my ARC blue light?

-No. The ARC blue LED is powered by a lithium ion battery but is not designed to be recharged.
-It also lacks a way to remove and replace the battery, so if your light stops working you will have to buy another one entirely.
+You can't replace or recharge the light.
+The ARC blue LED is powered by a lithium-ion battery but is not designed to be recharged.
+It also lacks a way to remove and replace the battery.
+So if your light stops working you will have to buy another one entirely.

 Can you talk while wearing the whitening strips?